2019 KBF TRAIL Series Schedule

 - Double points from the 2019 KBF TRAIL Series National Championship

-KBF-NC Qualification—KBF TRAIL Series Tournaments are qualifying events for the 2020 KBF National Championship.
-One qualification will be awarded for every ten registrants, with a minimum of five.
+2020 KBF-NC Qualification—KBF TRAIL Series Tournaments are qualifying events for the 2020 KBF National Championship.
+One qualification will be awarded to the top 10% in rank (rounded to the nearest 10), with a minimum of ten.
+No roll-downs if awarded to one who has previously qualified.

 2019 KBF TRAIL FAQ